William Blount: Blount Conspiracy

 Throughout the 1780s and 1790s, William Blount and his brothers gradually bought up large amounts of western lands, acquiring over 2.5 million acres by the mid-1790s.
 Much of this land was bought on credit, pushing the family deeply into debt.
 In 1795, the market for western lands collapsed, and land prices plummeted.
 A number of land speculators, including Blount associate David Allison, went bankrupt.
-Blount partnered with Philadelphia physician Nicholas Romayne in an attempt to sell land to English investors, but their efforts were unsuccessful.
+Blount partnered with Philadelphia physician Nicholas Romayne in an attempt to sell land to British investors, but their efforts were unsuccessful.
 Compounding Blount's problems, Timothy Pickering, who despised Blount, replaced Henry Knox as secretary of war in 1795.
+Blount owned slaves as well.

 Following France's defeat of Spain in the War of the Pyrenees, land speculators, already on the financial brink, worried that the French would eventually gain control of Spanish-controlled Louisiana and shut off American access to the Mississippi River.
-In hopes of preventing this, Blount and his friend, an American Indian agent named John Chisholm, concocted a plan to allow Britain to gain control of Florida and Louisiana, and in return give free access to both New Orleans and the Mississippi River to American merchants.
-The plan called for territorial militias, with the aid of the British fleet, to attack New Madrid, New Orleans, and Pensacola.
+In hopes of preventing this, Blount and his friend, Indian agent John Chisholm, concocted a plan to allow the British to gain control of Spanish-controlled Louisiana and Florida, expecting them in turn to give free access to both New Orleans and the Mississippi River to American merchants.
+The plan called for American territorial militias, with the aid of the British Royal Navy, to attack New Madrid, New Orleans, and Pensacola.

-To help carry out the plan, Blount recruited Romayne, who never showed more than lukewarm support for the idea, and a Knoxville merchant named James Carey.
-Chisholm, meanwhile, sailed to England to recruit British supporters.
+To help carry out the plan, Blount recruited Romayne, who never showed more than lukewarm support for the idea, and Knoxville merchant James Carey.
+Chisholm, meanwhile, sailed to England to recruit British supporters for the plan.
 In April 1797, Carey was at the Tellico Blockhouse near Knoxville when he gave a government agent a letter from Blount outlining the conspiracy.
 The agent turned the letter over to his superior, Colonel David Henley in Knoxville, and Henley in turn sent it to Pickering.
 Elated at the opportunity to crush Blount, Pickering turned the letter over to President John Adams.